Table of Contents

 Prevention of Money Laundering

 Payment processors have to undergo risk assessment procedures.
-This is done to identify any threats to integrity or confidentiality of assets from A business compliance prospect.
+This is done to identify any threats to the integrity or confidentiality of assets from A business compliance prospect.

 Moreover, they have to uphold the Know Your Customer (KYC) / Anti-Money Laundering (AML) / Combating Financing of Terrorism (CFT) guidelines issued by RBI.
-They also have to follow the Prevention of Money Laundering Act, 2002.
+They also have to follow the Prevention of Money Laundering Act, of 2002.

 Payment processors have to ensure compliance with Payment Card Industry-Data Security Standard (PCI-DSS) and Payment Application-Data Security Standard (PA-DSS).